Green-Software-Foundation/if-unofficial-plugins/src/lib/ccf/README.md

 ## Usage

 In IEF, the plugin is called from a `manifest`.
 A `manifest` is a `.yaml` file that contains configuration metadata and usage inputs.
 This is interpreted by the command line tool, `if`.
-The plugin input is expected to contain `timestamp` `duration`,`cpu/utilization`, `cloud/vendor` and `cloud/instance-type` fields.
+The plugin input is expected to contain `duration`,`cpu/utilization`, `cloud/vendor` and `cloud/instance-type` fields.

 You can see example Typescript invocations for each `cloud/vendor` below: